 Generally, the centers of the regulating and grinding wheels are set at the same height on the machine, and the center of the workpiece is situated higher.
-However, if the workpiece is set too high, it may exhibit chatter; if the workpiece is set too low, it may be out of round.
+However, if the workpiece is set too high, it may exhibit chatter.
+If the workpiece is set too low, it may be out of round.

-6. Keeping things cool is mandatory.
+6. Keeping things cool is mandatory in precision centerless grinding.

 7. You can teach an “old” process new tricks.

-Although centerless grinding is a mature process, today’s grinding machines are equipped with newer features that enhance performance.
-For example, CNC programmable controls increase process efficiency and productivity by making it even easier to set up and change the equipment from one job to the next.
+To increase process efficiency and productivity, CNC programmable controls make it even easier to set up and change the equipment from one job to the next.
+Other newer technologies are making it possible to:

 8. Experience is part of the centerless grinding skill set.